 Mandatory communication tools Mandatory communication tools within the first reporting period:

 - Project website, as part of the programme website.
 This includes a brief description of the project, its objectives, target groups, expected and reported outputs, and relevant images and materials.
 The information should be updated regularly.
+See instructions in the Download section on the right.

 - Project logo